Learning and Training Resources

 Each entry is described with a consistent set of metadata based on the RDA Minimal Metadata for Learning Resources, including educators' experience with using the infrastructure in teaching and training.

 The resources have also been included in the SSH Training Discovery Toolkit, developed in the SSH Open Cloud project to improve the discoverability of training and learning resources.
+All resources are released under a Creative Common Licence.

 Author: Tuomo Hiippala